 Step 3: Check for dead pixels

 All flat-screen monitors use LCD technology to display an image.
 This uses tiny square blocks called ‘pixels’ that display various shades of red, green and blue.

 A monitor with a ‘native’ resolution of 1920 x 1080, for example, has 1920 pixels running horizontally and 1080 vertically, or 2,073,600 in total.
-Inevitably, with so many pixels making up a monitor screen, manufacturing defects do creep in.
+With so many pixels making up a monitor screen, the odd manufacturing defect is inevitable.
 These can appear as black ‘dead’ pixels, or pixels that are ‘stuck’ on one particular colour.

 Some manufacturers (usually of more expensive monitors) offer a ‘zero pixel defect’ policy, while others maintain that a handful can’t be avoided.
 Regardless, it’s relatively easy to check if a new monitor has a pixel problem, although you will need very sharp eyesight to do so.